SuperuserLabs/meta/README.md

  - Has two (as of yet unpaid) employees, Erik Bjäreholt and Johan Bjäreholt.
  - Has a board of directors consisting of Erik Bjäreholt and Johan Bjäreholt.

+## Finances

+It is still early and the company is still finding its footing, but we aim to be transparent about our operations and will update this document as we grow.

+We have completed our first fiscal year (2023) and are in the process of finalizing the annual report.

-## Income and expenses
+### Income

-Superuser Labs is a small company with a focus on open-source software development.
 The company's income comes from a mix of consulting work, donations, and grants.

-The company's expenses are primarily salaries, server costs, and other operational costs.
+Below is a high-level overview of the company's income sources, serving to clarify the relationships between the company and related entities.

 ```mermaid
 graph TD